eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- A track record of advancing the state-of-the-art in an application of deep learning (ideally a computer vision or imaging application ... but if you did speech-recognition or text-analysis, that's pretty good too)
 	- Published papers that either (a) are in top peer-reviewed conferences such as ***CVPR, NIPS, ECCV, ICCV, or ICML*** ... or ... (b) a ***significant (>100) number of citations on one of your deep learning research publications***
 	- ***The ability to design, implement, train and test models in one or more of the leading deep learning frameworks like PyTorch or TensorFlow.***
++ Machine Learning Researcher
+	- Are you excited at the prospect of unlocking the secrets held by a data set?
+Are you fascinated by the possibilities presented by machine learning and artificial intelligence advances?
+In an increasingly connected world, massive amounts of structured and unstructured data open up new opportunities.
+	- As a Machine Learning Researcher, you can turn these complex data sets into useful information to solve global challenges.
+Across private and public sectors — from fraud detection, to cancer research, to national intelligence — you know the answers are in the data.
+You'll design and implement machine learning solutions for complex tasks on large datasets, including extracting insights from multiple disparate data sources and types, such as cyber, language, and vision.
+You'll perform research in machine learning, including adversarial machine learning, algorithmic fairness, and model interpretability.
+You'll write journal articles, present at academic conferences, and produce whitepapers and briefings to both technical and non-technical audiences.
+You'll serve as the client interface and maintain responsibility across the entire life cycle, including requirements gathering and analysis, process and systems definition, data analysis, presentation of analysis to clients in a format they can digest, and development of algorithm driven products and solutions.
+	- 3+ years of experience with programming in Python and C
+	- Experience with functional programming in OCaml
+	- Experience with machine learning, including Bayesian machine learning methods
+	- Knowledge of adversarial machine learning or differential privacy
+	- Knowledge of mathematics and statistics, including coursework in the theory of probability, statistical inference, algorithms, linear algebra, and calculus
+	- Ability to derive a variational inference procedure mathematically for a novel model and implement the inference procedure in a framework, including PyTorch or Numpy
+	- Ability to communicate results to both technical and non-technical audiences effectively
+	- Ability to obtain a security clearance
+	- Bachelor's degree in Computer Science, Statistics, Mathematics, Physics, Applied Mathematics, or Engineering
+	- Experience with application areas of machine learning, including computer vision, natural language processing, and learning on graphs
+	- Experience with Bayesian deep learning and Gaussian processes
+	- Experience with building complex data pipelines
+	- Experience with using GPUs for machine learning using frameworks, including PyTorch or TensorFlow
+	- Knowledge of cloud systems, including AWS, Azure, or GCP
+	- Ability to work independently on complex tasks
 + AI Research Scientist
 	- AI Research @ Autodesk
 	- As an AI Research Scientist at Autodesk Research, you will be doing fundamental and applied research that will help our customers imagine, design, and make a better world.
 We are a team of scientists, researchers, engineers, and designers working together on projects that range from learning-based design systems, computer vision, graphics, robotics, human-computer interaction, sustainability, simulation, manufacturing, architectural design and construction.